Study abroad programs for college and gap students

 If your destination requires a visa, you can count on our assistance.
 Depending on the particular visa requirements for your destination, we may get the visa for you, or we may provide you all the documentation and information you’ll need to get the visa on your own.
 We may also cover the required visa fees if you use the service and timeline recommended by CET.
 No matter your particular requirements, we will be there to help every step of the way, but it is your responsibility to ensure you follow directions and timelines carefully in order to avoid obstacles to your participation in your CET program.

 Each year, CET students reflect a wide range of backgrounds, including students with disabilities.
 We encourage people with disabilities to apply to CET programs and we do not discriminate based on disability.

 Information on diversity and inclusion is available for most of our programs.
 Included are descriptions of what the student experience at each program or site is like—the number of class sitting hours/day, how much walking is required on a daily basis, whether stair climbing is required, etc. You may wish to review this information as you make decisions about study abroad programs.
 You are also welcome to contact CET to discuss program options and specific accommodations.

 When each item in your online account has been checked off, congratulations, your application is complete!
 You’re welcome to complete your application in advance, and we continue accepting applications until each program’s application deadline.
 For most programs, you will be emailed an admissions decision within 2 weeks of receipt of your completed application.

 A few of our programs work a bit differently:

 CET Film Production at FAMU, Photography at FAMU, & CET New Media & Audiovisual Studies.
 The application process for these programs involves additional review by the CET Prague at FAMU Faculty Advisory Committee.
-All applications and portfolios will be reviewed immediately after the application deadlines listed below.
+All applications and portfolios will be reviewed immediately after the application deadlines.
 You will be emailed an admissions decision approximately 2 to 3 weeks after the application deadline.